Godhart/yaml4hdelk/README.md

 * Version control and changes review friendly
 * Place any sort of comments along schematic description as you require - no need to wipe them off before printing
-* Along with original tool you'll get unification for schematics representation (though someone may find it's boring), so updating schematics after styles change is easy
+* Along with original rendering tool you'll get unification for schematics representation (though someone may find it's boring), so updating schematics after styles change is easy
-* More than picture with `d3-hwschematic`
+* More than picture with `d3-hwschematic` - interactive browsing

 # Current state